 - Long call option: you pay a fixed premium for the right to buy a market at the strike price.
 Your profits are potentially unlimited; your maximum loss is limited to the option premium

 - Long put option: you pay a fixed premium for the right to sell a market at the strike price.
-Your profits are potential unlimited - your maximum loss is limited to the option premium
+Your profits are potentially unlimited; your maximum loss is limited to the option premium

 - Short put option: you receive a fixed premium in exchange for agreeing to buy a market at the strike if the option buyer executes the contract.
 Your maximum profit is the premium; your potential loss is unlimited

-Profit from a long option is unlimited in theory, as you can settle at a better price than your strike price.
+The profit on a long option is unlimited as in theory you can settle at a better price than your strike price.
 The loss to a short option is unlimited for the same reason, a buyer can execute their position at any price beyond the strike price and you’d be obliged to fulfil your end of the deal.